Joey-Einerhand/Joey-Einerhand.github.io/docs/projects/vrthesis.md

   For the complete picture, see the "Thesis" button at the top of this page.
 </p>

-<p>The VR tutorial graduation thesis was completed in 20 weeks for the company BlueTea.
-The graduation thesis was awarded an 8 out of 10. </p>
+<p>The VR tutorial graduation thesis was completed in 20 weeks for a serious game company.</p>

 <p>The following tools and languages were used in this project:</p>
 <ul>